RX 6800 Price

 Is RX 6800 Worth It?

-No, despite its higher price point of £525, the Radeon RX 6800 proves disappointing when purchased new.
-For similarly price Radeon RX 7900 GRE has 35.5% better 3DMark score compared to Radeon RX 6800 .
+No, despite its higher price point of £534, the Radeon RX 6800 proves disappointing when purchased new.
+For similarly price GeForce RTX 4070 SUPER has 32.8% better 3DMark score compared to Radeon RX 6800 .

 The Radeon RX 6800 requires 250 watts to operate.
 However, when selecting a power supply, it's crucial to account for the power consumption of the entire system.
 Therefore, add together the TDP of your GPU and CPU, then multiply the sum by 2.
 For instance, if you pair Radeon RX 6800 with Intel Core i9-13900K, which has a TDP of 125W, you should aim for a power supply around 800 watts.
 This approach ensures a substantial margin, allowing your PSU to operate coolly and efficiently.